Cyprus finance minister quits after bailout concludes, investigation begins

 CAPITAL CONTROLS

-Sarris will be replaced with Harris Georgiades, who has held the labor ministry post in Anastasiades's four-week administration.
+Sarris will be replaced with Harris Georgiades, who has held the labour ministry post in Anastasiades's four-week administration.

 "Unquestionably, the deal with the Troika should have been completed earlier," said Stylianides, the spokesman.